Gati0420/cis4340a/README.md

-#
+# CIS 4340 workspace

-This repository is being used for Lab 02 in CIS 4340.
+This repository is being used for Assignments in CIS 4340.